Upper School

 Students enrolled in a Hackley ensemble class are eligible to audition for NYSSMA, which determines placement in All-County and All-State ensembles.

-a cappella is a tenor, baritone, bass cappella group taught in a supportive ensemble setting.
-Students will improve performance skills, musicality, vocal technique, and self-confidence.
+The basics of a cappella singing will be taught in a comfortable group setting.
+Students will improve performance skills, musicality, vocal technique and self-confidence.
 They will develop stage presence and learn to work as part of a team.
 Daily rehearsals will challenge singers while introducing a variety of repertoire.
-Students perform in winter and spring concerts.
+All students will perform in formal and informal concerts throughout the year.

 • String Orchestra and Chamber Ensembles

-Open to experienced pianists with the consent of instructor; piano students must audition, demonstrating an ability to sight-read basic chamber music repertoire.
+Open to experienced string players; open to experienced pianists with the consent of the instructor; piano students must audition, demonstrating an ability to sight-read basic chamber music repertoire.

-Students enrolled in String Orchestra will have demonstrated competence on their instrument (violin, viola, violoncello, contrabass, and piano).
-Many students will be placed in both the String Orchestra and a smaller chamber ensemble, such as a duo, trio, or quartet; such placement is based on student interest, ability, and experience.
-To supplement regular orchestra and chamber group rehearsals, the director may designate certain rehearsal days for sectional rehearsal or individual practice.
-All groups study and perform music from both the traditional orchestral and chamber repertoire, as well as more contemporary and popular works.
+Students enrolled in String Orchestra will have demonstrated competence on their instrument — violin, viola, violoncello, contrabass and piano.
+Most students will be placed in the String Orchestra and a smaller chamber ensemble, such as a duo, trio or quartet; such placement is based on student ability and experience.

 • Band Ensembles: Concert Band, Jazz Orchestra, and Chamber Ensembles